edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ small embedded proxy to manage multiple apps on a single server, autoconnect deployed prest apps to this proxy, assign ports, and allow domain(+https? or inside apps themselves? need to sync with proxy anyway) config
-+ auto HTTPS setup based on letsencrypt (https://github.com/tokio-rs/axum/discussions/495, https://docs.rs/rustls-acme/latest/rustls_acme)
++ auto HTTPS setup based on letsencrypt (https://github.com/tokio-rs/axum/discussions/495, https://docs.rs/rustls-acme/latest/rustls_acme), integrated with the proxy
 + detect project and target paths for the deploy handler
 + admin panel design
 + update docs/blog all around